JWicquart/monitoring_workflow/README.md

-**This repository contains the two case studies presented in the article**:

-Wicquart, J., Planes, S. (2020).
-A workflow to integrate ecological monitoring data from multiples sources. _Methods in Ecology and Evolution_, in prep.
+This repository is associated with the article "Wicquart, J., Planes, S. (2020).
+A workflow to integrate ecological monitoring data from multiples sources. _Methods in Ecology and Evolution_, in prep.".
+The goal of this repository is to provide data and code illustrating the workflow presented in the article, through two case study.

 **How to download the code?**